aragon/hack/docs/acl-intro.md

 ---
 id: acl-intro
-title: Intro to the ACL
+title: Permissions
+sidebar_label: Permissions
+---

+### Use the ACL to control who can access your app's functionality
 ---

 As you may have guessed, **the OS in aragonOS stands for Operating System**.
 How so?